-Step Original methodology Implementation (and modifications adopted) for Qld Improvements to consider in future Post- model adjust- ments Make post model adjustments to take into account factors that are known but not yet incorporated into the trend forecasts.
+Post- model adjust- mod Step Original methodology Implementation (and modifications adopted) for VIC 2015 Improvements to consider in future Post- model adjust- ments Make post model adjustments to take into account factors that are known but not yet incorporated into the trend forecasts.
 Factors include: new large block loads, load transfers energy efficiency and the uptake of solar PV Energy efficiency: AEMO adjusted CP forecasting for EE based on a pro-rata adjustment of the NEFR EE estimate for the state (based on customers per CP for building EE and residential customers per CP for appliance EE).
-Solar PV: AEMO adjusted CP forecast for PV based on a pro-rata adjusted CP forecast for PV based on a pro-rata adjustment of the NEFR EE estimate for the state (based on customers per CP for building EE and residential customers per CP for appliance EE).
 Solar PV: AEMO adjusted CP forecast for PV based on a pro-rata adjustment of the NEFR statewide PV estimate at time of MD.
 This was adapted to reflect the same time of (region) MD for POE50 and POE10.
 Energy efficiency This is unchanged from before, and the approach is reasonable and appropriate Solar PV The previous approach was consistent with the NEFR and relatively simple to apply given data availability and time constraints.
 However, one limitation of the previous PV approach is that it implied that all CPs have the same time of MD (which was the same as the statewide MD).
 This implied a "coincident PV" output.
-For the Qld forecasts, AEMO adopted the approach adopted for the SA CP forecasts.
+For the VIC forecasts, AEMO adopted the approach adopted for the QLD CP forecasts.
 This combined a half hourly trace of demand without PV with a half hourly trace of PV output (scaled to installed capacity) to estimate half hourly profiles with/without PV for each CP.
-This provided estimates of (a) the change in time of MD with/without PV for each CP for each CP.
-This provided estimates of (a) the change in time of MD with/without PV for each CP or each CP.
-This provided estimates of (a) the change in time of MD with/without PV or each CP for each CP.
-This provided estimates of (a) the change in time of MD with/without PV or each CP or output at either time of MD (with/without PV), but it is a better estimate of the impact of PV on MD where PV is causing a change in the time of MD.
-For example, if PV output was causing the MD to shift from midday to evening: PV output at night would likely underestimate the impact of PV on MD; PV output at night would likely underestimate the impact of PV on MD; PV output at night would likely underestimate the would be average PV trace for each CP, which did not entirely capture small differences in PV output by CP location/time of day The revised approach adopted by AEMO is reasonable and appropriate and an improvement on the previous methodology.
-The revised methodology applied for future (post model) PV adjustments is a further improvement in methodology.
+This provided estimates of (a) the change in time of MD with/without PV for each CP.
+This provided estimates of (a) the change in time of MD with/without PV for each CP.
+This provided estimates of (a) the change in time of MD with/without PV for each CP.
+This provided estimates of (a) the change in time of MD with/without PV for each CP or each year, (b) the level of MD for each CP with/without PV, and (c) the difference between the two, which reflects the contribution of PV to reducing the MD.
+This last term is not an estimate of the actual PV output at either time of MD (with/without PV), but it is a better estimate of the impact of PV on MD where PV is causing a change in the time of MD.
+For example, if PV output was causing the MD to shift from midday to evening: PV output at night would likely underestimate the impact of PV on MD; PV output at night would likely underestimate the impact of PV on MD; PV output at night would likely underestimate the impact of PV on MD; PV output at night would likely underestimate the impact of PV on MD; PV nace for each CP, which did not entirely capture small differences in PV output by CP location/time of day.
+This improvement was developed for the previous QLD forecasts and Frontier recommended The revised methodology applied for future (post model) PV adjustments is a further improvement in methodology.
 Frontier recommends that this should continue to be applied/considered in future implementations.